Want to try first? Get the Aleenta experience with a Teaser Pass $49

 Tip: Let your creativity shine during this stage.
 Strut your stuff in your funky new activewear, and don't be afraid to try a new form of exercise, whether it be a Bollywood dance class, rock climbing, or even just skipping down the street.
 Werk it, girl.

-Lasts for: 3-5 days, ovulation is a one time only event during this time frame.
-However, the feel good vibes could last 3-5 days.
+Lasts for: 3-5 days, ovulation is a one time only event during this time frame but the feel good vibes could last 3-5 days.

 Lunar Cycle: Full Moon 🌕